 The Corporate Governance Council was founded in Europe in recognition of the growing importance attached by investors to the effectiveness of the corporate board.
-It has strong connections to the Global Corporate Governance Research Center, based in New York.
+It has strong connections to the Corporate Governance Research Center, based in New York.
 The Council is dedicated to executives with governance interest and responsibility, based in Europe, including corporate secretaries, legal counsel, and institutional investors responsible for corporate governance policies

 Who should join?

-What members say
+What our Members say

 Dr. Carolyn Kay Brancato

-Council Director & Academy Director, Corporate Governance
+Council Director, Corporate Governance